EPPIcenter/mad4hatter/docs/parameters.md

 ```bash
 nextflow run main.nf --readDIR /wynton/scratch/data --outDIR /wynton/scratch/results -profile sge,apptainer --target v4 -config conf/custom.config --omega_a 1e-120 --band_size 16 --pool pseudo
 ```

+## Further Information

+The default parameter setting for pooling in DADA2 is set to False, meaning that all inference is performed on individual samples.
+Pseudo pooling, on the other hand, involves an initial round of DADA2 clustering followed by pooling the alleles called for each sample, which are then entered as priors for a second round of pooling.
+This process aims to 'rescue' low abundance alleles that DADA2 identified as errors if they appear at a higher abundance in another sample in the run.
+However, while this approach may enhance sensitivity in detecting variants, it also carries the risk of reintroducing false positives, potentially due to common sequencing errors and low-level contamination.

+Through extensive analysis using multiple mixture controls from various runs at different sites, we found that activating pseudo pooling increased the sensitivity of our calls.
+To address the challenge of additional false positives, we adjusted the omega_a value from the default of 1e-40 to 1e-120.

+For more detailed information on pseudo pooling, please refer to the documentation available (here)[https://benjjneb.github.io/dada2/pseudo.html].
+If you have any questions or need guidance on selecting the most suitable settings for your specific needs, please feel free to reach out to the UCSF team.